cpm9/Nostalgia-2016/README.md

-# Nostalgia-2016
+# Nostalgia 2016

-The Nostalgia 2016 Technic Mod Pack
+The GitHub page for the Nostalgia 2016 Technic Mod Pack.

-Technic page can be found here https://www.technicpack.net/modpack/nostalgia-13.1771078
+You can find the Technic page here https://www.technicpack.net/modpack/nostalgia-13.1771078